Other Reliefs

 Eligibility

-Your business could qualify for the award if it is an occupied non domestic rate properties that are wholly or mainly used as:
+Your business could qualify for the award if it is an occupied, non domestic rate property that is wholly or mainly used as:

 • Shops, restaurants, cafes, drinking establishments, cinemas or live music venues